hobarthackerspace/hobarthackerspace.github.io/README.md

 to mirror the site structure.
 (So, if the URL your page is `/example/content/`, call the page file `content.md` and place it in the directory `_page/example/`, creating that directory if necessary.)

+## Working with `git` on the site

+The "live" version of the website is the set of files hosted on GitHub pages within the branch named "main".
+The process of pushing "main" from a remote copy to GitHub triggers an inbuilt GitHub workflow to generate and publish the appropriate pages.

+### Working copy
+You can get a working copy of the site by cloning the [repository](https://github.com/hobarthackerspace/hobarthackerspace.github.io)

+Create your own branch to make changes to that working copy (see above about using Ruby & Jekyll for previews).
+It's convenient for all of us if we each call our branch by our name.

+### Publishing
+When you have some changes to publish, commit them to your branch and then merge that branch back into the "main" branch.
+  ("git checkout main" followed by "git merge <yourbranchname>" will do that.)

+Then push your merged copy up to GitHub with "git push".
+That will trigger re-publishing the site (it takes about 30 seconds to a few minutes).

+Finally, don't forget to checkout your branch again before you make any more local changes.

 ## Domain Name
 ### Domain name registration and DNS record hosting.